mattdabit/bank-marketing/README.md

 <img src="images/job_acceptance_ratio.png"/>

-Given what we learned about the correlation between age and acceptance rate it should come to no suprise that students and retirees are more likely to accept a campaign.
+Given what we learned about the correlation between age and acceptance rate, it should come to no surprise that students and retirees are more likely to accept a campaign.